JurgenLB/homebridge-blueconnect-v2.2/README.md

 * `accessory ` is required, with `BlueRiiot` value.
 * `name` (required) is anything you'd like to use to identify this device.
 You can always change the name from within the Home app.
 * `email` and `password` (required) are the credentials you use in the BlueConnect app.

-To Get the value in config section for : the <i>Swimming Pool ID</i> and the <i>BlueDevice ID</i>.
-=> for the moment, if these parameters are not written in the config file, these IDs will be displayed in the homebridge log console during homebridge startup, so you can copy/paste it in the config section.